Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: The Proof of identifiability on hypersphere

 \subsection{The Proof of Theorem \ref{theory: sphere}}

-{\arabic{theorem}.1} \begin{theorem} ($\mathcal{L}$ converges to the symmetric cross-entropy) Under the assumptions defined in Eq. \eqref{eq: gener} for the proposed latent partial causal model, the necessary condition $\mathbf{f}_x \circ \mathbf{g}_x = \mathbf{f}_t \circ \mathbf{g}_t$, denoted as $\mathbf{h}$, for the optimal normalized multimodal contrastiveloss given by Eq. \eqref{eq: asyloss} leads to the following reduction of the loss itself:
+{\arabic{theorem}.1} \begin{theorem} ($\mathcal{L}$ converges to the symmetric cross-entropy) Under the assumptions defined in Eq. \eqref{eq: gener} for the proposed latent partial causal model, the necessary condition $\mathbf{f}_x \circ \mathbf{g}_x = \mathbf{f}_t \circ \mathbf{g}_t$, denoted as $\mathbf{h}$, for the optimal normalized multimodal contrastive loss given by Eq. \eqref{eq: asyloss} leads to the following reduction of the loss itself:

 where $H$ is the cross entropy, the conditional distributions $q_\mathbf{h}(\mathbf{z}_t|\mathbf{z}_x)$ and $q(\mathbf{z}_x|\mathbf{z}_t)$ are parameterized by the following:

 with

 \end{theorem}